 |GE-Reagan Foundation Scholarship Program||Each year, the Program selects numerous recipients to receive a $10,000 scholarship renewable for up to an additional three years – up to $40,000 total per recipient.
 Awards are for undergraduate study and may be used for education-related expenses, including tuition, fees, books, supplies, room, and board.
 In addition, Scholars are invited to participate in a special awards program and receive ongoing leadership-development support.|

 To be eligible for the Global Lift Equipment Scholarship a student must:

-1) Be currently attending or planning on attending a post-secondary institution in Canada or the US no later than the Fall of 2019.
-2) Submit a short story.
+1) Be currently attending or planning on attending a post-secondary institution in Canada or the US 2) Submit a short story.
 Detailed instructions can be found on the application page.
 3) Have a GPA of 2.5 or greater.4) Be a resident of the United States or Canada.

 |Goizueta Scholarships||Goizueta Scholarships are designed to increase the number of students of Hispanic/Latino heritage who enroll and complete their undergraduate degrees at colleges and universities and to provide mentors, internships and community service experiences to these students so that they can become the leaders of the future.
 These scholarships are administered through the financial aid office at individual universities.
 Contact the financial aid office of the university you are interested in to see if they offer Goizueta Scholarships.|

 |Grady Young Foundation Book Scholarship||For local students: Incorporated in 2004, the Grady Young Foundation was formed in memory of Grady Young, a devout Christian and active, dedicated, loyal citizen of Gainesville-Hall County, Georgia.
 To honor the work ethic and commitment of Mr. Young and his family, the Foundation established the Grady Young Foundation Book Scholarships.|